SE-ML/se-ml.github.io/best_practices/_posts/2020-01-21-test_feature_extractors.md

 In many cases, one would write custom code to merge data attributes into new features.
-The code written for such operations needs to be unit-tested in order to ensure that it does not introduces funtional bugs, but also to ensure that the returned data will match the expected values needed to train a ML algorithm.
+The code written for such operations needs to be unit-tested in order to ensure that it does not introduces functional bugs, but also to ensure that the returned data will match the expected values needed to train a ML algorithm.